|Description||Time Allocated||Start Date|

 The conference review committee makes decisions where there is a significant discrepancy between reviewer evaluations.
-Authors may be asked to revise their full paper where it does not correspond to their abstract, where references are incorrect formatted, to correct grammar or improve on the paper quality.
-Where the Conference committee requires a revision, the paper will not be accepted without the revision or an approved explanation of the issue.
+Authors may be asked to revise their full paper where it does not correspond to their abstract, where layout or references are incorrect formatted, to correct grammar or improve on the paper quality.
+Where the Conference committee requires a revision, the paper will not be published without the revision or an approved explanation of the issue.
 Any identified plagiarism will automatically disqualify a paper

 9 Acceptance of Full Paper

 Authors are advised of acceptance of their full paper by email.

 The complete peer review process must take place prior to the verbal presentation at the conference.
 Papers must be presented in person at the conference by the author or a co-author.
 Only in extreme cases and with the approval of the conference Committee, may a paper be presented by a third party.
 Even if a paper is accepted, if the person is unable to present on the day, the paper will not be included in the Conference Proceedings.
 Please ensure that you are available for the conference on the dates specified.

 11. Revision of Full Papers